PaperMC/docs/docs/paper/admin/misc/paper-bug-fixes.md

 ## Vanilla Bug Fixes

 Paper fixes many vanilla bugs that were not intended by Mojang.
-These bugs are patched to fix behaviour or prevent abuse and instability on the server.
+These bugs are patched to fix behavior or prevent abuse and instability on the server.
 Many of our fixes are configurable as we understand that some servers may want to keep the vanilla behavior.
 You will find these configuration options in the [global configuration](/docs/paper/admin/reference/configuration/global-configuration.mdx) and the [world configuration](/docs/paper/admin/reference/configuration/world-configuration.mdx).

+### What is intended behavior vs a bug?

+When an issue is reported to us, we check Mojang's issue tracker.
+If the problem has been reported there, then we check to see if it:

+1) Has been confirmed as a bug
+2) Has an assigned priority to it

+If it meets these two criteria then we will accept changes to fix the bug as it can take a long time for Mojang to fix them (Sometimes years).
+If an issue gets declined by Mojang, we normally do not "fix" it as it is intended behaviour.

 ## Duplication Bugs

-Paper Patches TNT, Carpet, Rail and Gravity Block (Sand, Gravel etc) Duplication bugs.
+Paper Patches TNT, Carpet, Rail and Gravity Block (Sand, Gravel, etc.) Duplication bugs.
 These bugs are not intended and are patched to prevent abuse.

 Because TNT duping is considered a form of automated mining and not a resource dupe, we have provided an option to